Canadian First Nation, with rare sway over mining, puts Newmont on notice

-EnergyCanadian First Nation, with rare sway over mining, puts Newmont on notice

-A First Nation group in Canada's British Columbia province has put top gold miner Newmont Corp (NEM.N) on notice that it is unlikely to gain buy-in for a gold and copper project, amid concern that mining will encroach on a local town.
+TORONTO (Reuters) - A First Nation group in Canada’s British Columbia province has put top gold miner Newmont Corp on notice that it is unlikely to gain buy-in for a gold and copper project, amid concern that mining will encroach on a local town.

 The pushback by the Tahltan First Nation carries extra weight due to the group’s outsized influence in its territory, in contrast to similar groups who oppose mining elsewhere.